MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/01-r-plotting.md

 > - There are some names that cannot be used because they are the names of fundamental functions in R (e.g., if, else, for; see [here](https://stat.ethz.ch/R-manual/R-devel/library/base/html/Reserved.html) for a complete list).
 If in doubt, check the help to see if the name is already in use (`?function_name`).
 > - It's best to avoid dots (.) within names.
 Many function names in R itself have them and dots also have a special meaning (methods) in R and other programming languages.
 > - It is recommended to use nouns for object names and verbs for function names.
 > - Be consistent in the styling of your code, such as where you put spaces, how you name objects, etc. Using a consistent coding style makes your code clearer to read for your future self and your collaborators.
-One chlorophyllular style guide can be found through the [tidyverse](https://style.tidyverse.org/).
+One popular style guide can be found through the [tidyverse](https://style.tidyverse.org/).
 {: .checklist}

 > ## Bonus Exercise: Bad names for objects